PalakBansal13/TestRepo/README.md

     }
 }
 ```
-Above code is tha basic structure of entity class file. which has string Property With Uihint of LongString.
+The above code is the basic structure of the entity class file, which has string Property with UIhint as LongString.

-So, As Per our Requirement we have to add property fields which we have to use.
+As per our requirement, we could add property fields which we have to use.

-Type For Property fields will differentiate with the Help of UIHint eg:
+Type for Property fields will be differentiated with the help of UIHint, eg:

 | Property Field Type| | Corresponding UI Hint |